pixelmatix/SmartMatrix/src/MIGRATION.md

 ```

 ### Use SmartMatrix Methods Directly
-For any code that starts with `pSmartMatrix->`, search for the same function beginning with `matrix.` in the sections above and replace.  e.g.
+For any code that starts with `pSmartMatrix->`, search for the same function beginning with "matrix." in the sections above and replace.  e.g.
 ```
 pSmartMatrix->setScrollMode
 ```